-Having lived in the UK since the age of 2yrs, Vaqar grew up in London and then moved to Manchester, but found moving and settling in Dundee a bit more difficult as she had left her friends behind and felt isolated.
-Read how joining the DIWC gave her a sense of purpose and belonging in the community.
+Having lived in the UK since the age of two, Vaqar grew up in London and then moved to Manchester, but found moving and settling in Dundee a bit more difficult as she had left her friends behind and felt isolated.
+Read how joining DIWC gave her a sense of purpose and belonging in the community.

 A feeling of being different

 “I was born in Pakistan and my parents came to the UK when I was 2 and I was brought up in London and then later moved to Manchester.
 I moved to Dundee in 1994 for my husband’s work.

 In London, my brother and I were the only brown people in the entire school.
 I felt like people viewed us in a different way – I think that’s a difficult thing to understand at such a young age.
 We dressed differently and ate different foods so I did feel a bit different from everyone else.
 I remember staying for school dinners and one time I had sausages the same as everyone else.
 I went home and told my parents, the next day my dad wrote a letter to the school saying not to give me any meat.
 The differences were in how I dressed as I covered my legs and the other girls didn’t and how my mum dressed differently from the other mums too.

 When I was younger I wanted to be an air hostess.
 I wanted to travel and see the world but my parents didn’t think it was the best career choice for me.
 When I was older I trained to be a hairdresser which I’m not too sure they were particularly keen on either.
 I feel like they would have preferred me to be a secretary or receptionist.
 Perhaps I had a little rebellious streak in me!